joao-borrego/gap/README.md

 Check out the [examples] and see what you can achieve with these plugins.

+### Documentation

+Take a look at the automatic [documentation] for file and class description.

 ### Dependencies

 The code has been tested in Gazebo 9.0.0 built from source and running on Ubuntu 16.04.